-It was like it or lump it for basketball card collectors but even if you’re just a fan wth a jones for the past, we’ve got a list of ten cards that should be in any respectable collection--and with a couple of exceptions, they’re all well under $100 even in great shape.
+It was like it or lump it for basketball card collectors but even if you’re just a fan with a hankering for the past, we’ve got a list of ten cards that should be in any respectable collection–and with a couple of exceptions, they’re all well under $100 even in great shape.
 This isn’t a list of the ‘most valuable’ cards from the decade–but it will satisfy hoop hounds who love the history of the NBA.

 1) 1969-70 Topps Lew Alcindor.
-Easily the priciest of the bunch, you can’t touch this rookie card for much less than $400 in nice shape.
+Easily the priciest of the bunch, you can’t touch this rookie card for much less than $500 in close to near mint condition.
 He’s no Honus Wagner, but the kid from UCLA is the 1970s hoop holy grail.
 The skyhook.
 The goggles.
 The championships.
 They said he’d be the best and they were right.
-His rights in the spring of '69 were decided by a flip of the coin.
-Expansion teams Milwaukee and Phoenix had a 50-50 shot...and the rest is history.
-If you've got Kareem then you must have...

 2) 1969-70 Topps Neal Walk.
-By all accounts, he was a great guy and a solid player but sadly for the Suns, second place was not Magic Johnson or Larry Bird.
+By all accounts, he was a great guy and a solid player but sadly for the Suns, second place in that coin flip was not Magic Johnson or Larry Bird.
 Walk was a solid college player who actually did enjoy a decent pro career, averaging 20 points per game in 1972-73.
 He passed away recently after battling health issues.
 Walk’s rookie card sitting next to the Alcindor makes for a great conversation piece.
-And you’ll pay about $425 less.
+And you’ll pay about $397 less.

-4) 1970-71 Topps Jerry Sloan.
+4) 1974-75 Topps Jerry Sloan.
 Another guy who went on to become a great coach.
 Sloan’s longevity in Utah was forged out of a hard-nosed decade with the Chicago Bulls.
-He’d already established himself by this time--a small school player who was a no-nonsense player and a no-nonsense coach.
+He’d already established himself by this time–a small school player who was a no-nonsense player and a no-nonsense coach.